riteshzd/players-CRUD-application/README.md

 EDIT 3

 A new route is added so that we can find out players in a sorted order of a given parameter for a position.
 Presently, it is being added as age but I plan to introduce ratings for players giving priority to various contributions.
 The route will give players in increasing order of ratings for a particular position.

+EDIT 4

+I have added the player ratings as the sorting criteria.
+Since both /search and /sort would give redundant results, I have restricted the /search to a particular club rather than a particular position, where /sort serves the purpose.